tawfeeq-bahur/odoo-project/README.md

-# FleetFlow - Fleet Management Optimization
+# TourJet - AI-Powered Tour Management

-FleetFlow is an AI-powered web application designed to streamline fleet management operations.
-It provides a centralized dashboard for real-time monitoring, a smart trip planner for cost and distance estimation, and an expense scanner to simplify financial tracking.
+TourJet is a smart, AI-driven web application designed to simplify tour and travel management.
+It provides a centralized dashboard for organizers to plan trips, manage members, and track expenses, and a user-friendly panel for members to view trip details and collaborate.

 ## Core Features

-*   **Fleet Dashboard:** Get a real-time overview of your entire fleet, including vehicle status, ongoing trips, and key performance indicators like fuel consumption and total expenses.
+*   **Organizer Dashboard:** A comprehensive overview for trip leaders to manage tour packages, active trips, members, and expenses.
-*   **AI Trip Planner:** Enter a source and destination to receive instant AI-powered estimations for trip distance, duration, fuel costs, and potential toll charges.
+*   **AI Route Planner:** Enter a source and destination to get AI-powered estimations for travel distance, duration, and costs, with points of interest visualized on a map.
-*   **AI Expense Scanner:** Upload images of fuel receipts, toll bills, or maintenance invoices.
-The AI will automatically parse the details and add them to your trip expenses.
+*   **AI Expense Scanner:** Upload receipts for food, travel, or tickets.
+The AI automatically parses the details for easy expense logging.
-*   **Vehicle & Trip Management:** Track detailed information for each vehicle and log every trip with associated expenses and routes.
-*   **Data-Driven Analytics:** Visualize historical data with interactive charts to identify inefficiencies, detect anomalies, and make informed decisions for future planning.
+*   **Trip & Itinerary Management:** Create detailed day-wise itineraries, manage trip members via invite links, and track all trip-related information in one place.
+*   **Budgeting & Analytics:** Monitor expenses with category-wise splits and get AI-powered insights to optimize your budget and identify popular trends.
+*   **Member Collaboration:** Members can view all trip info, see shared expenses, and (in future versions) interact via a group chat or polls.
 *   **Responsive & Themed UI:** A clean, professional interface that works seamlessly on both desktop and mobile devices, with light and dark theme support.

 ## Technology Stack